Sofranac-Boro/gpu-domain-propagator/README.md

 ```
 ## Miscellaneous Notes

-- Exact code used for the submission to the IAAA 10th Workshop on Irregular Applications: Architectures and Algorithms can be found on the `IAAA_submission` branch
+- Exact code used for the submission to the IAAA 10th Workshop on Irregular Applications: Architectures and Algorithms can be found on the `IAAA_version` branch